AdobeDocs/workfront.en/help/quicksilver/wf-api/api/filter-event-sub-messages.md

       event_subscription_message = json.loads(event['body'])
       ```

-   1. Obtain the “newState” attribute of the event subscription message.
+   1. Obtain the "newState" attribute of the event subscription message.
       The newState attribute represents the updated state of the resource.

       ```